JasonGross/slow-coq-examples/README.md

 form of retypechecking terms it shouldn't need to retypecheck, and occasionally it comes in the form of (re)doing typeclass search that can be known to be useless.
 I don't want to have to micro-optimize my tactic scripts to get 1000x speed-ups.
+In general, I have the sense that I can't trust Coq to be fast, and I can't trust scripts that are fast to remain fast in future versions of Coq unless I'm proactive about reporting bugs and performance regressions.

 ## Specifics